 We visited the nearby state parks and stayed at the Teacherage for a base camp.
 It has a very interesting history, and it's great to support the cause of its preservation.
 The room was spacious and comfortable, very quaint, and even had a fan/heater and box fan if we wanted it.
 Breakfast was delicious and varied - we couldn't eat all of what was offered!
 Speaking with the owners was an experience unto itself, too!
 Such stories!
 We'll definitely stay again when we come to the area.

-King size bed with WiFi on the ground floor, shared bathroom, view to the town.
+King size bed with Wi-Fi on the ground floor, shared bathroom, view to the town.
 Carpet floor.
 Central heating and A/C. Fan and individual heater.
 Antiques décor from the area.
 Breakfast served from 8am to 11 am.

-Queen size bed with WiFi on the ground floor, private bathroom, Wi-Fi included.
+Queen size bed with Wi-Fi on the ground floor, private bathroom, Wi-Fi included.
 Central Heating and A/C. Fan and heater.
-Garden view, antiques decor from the area.
+Garden view, antiques décor from the area.
 Breakfasts served from 8 am until 11 am.

-Antique Shopping, Gourmet/Fine Dining, Historical interests, National/State parks, Nature area, Ocean, Picnic area, Religious Services, River, Rodeo, Vineyard, Winery
+Antique Shopping, Art Galleries, Gourmet/Fine Dining, Historical interests, Lake, Live Music, Museum, National/State parks, Nature area, Ocean, Picnic area, Religious Services, River, Rodeo, Vineyard, Winery

-Air conditioning, Alarm clock, Amenities Basket, BBQ grill, Ceiling fans, Computer, Conference Rooms, Copier, Desk, Fireplace, Fridge, Hairdryer, Ironing Board, Library, Microwave, Outdoor grilling, Parking, Private entrance, TV, Telephone, VCR, Wedding Facilities
+Air conditioning, Alarm clock, Amenities Basket, CD player, Ceiling fans, Coffee/Tea facilities, Computer, Conference Rooms, Copier, Desk, Fireplace, Fridge, Hairdryer, Ironing Board, Library, Microwave, Outdoor grilling, Parking, Private entrance, Satellite/Cable TV, TV, Telephone, Wedding Facilities, Wired internet

 Bird watching, Hiking trails, Shopping, Sight-seeing, Table Tennis

 Basic French, Basic Italian, Portuguese, English, German, Spanish